segrived/ftjerm/README.md

 # Ftjerm v0.01 (fork of Stjerm)
 ===============================
+Ftjerm is a quake-style terminal.
+It is minimalistic and works well with compiz.
+Ftjerm can be configured via commandline or the .Xdefaults file.

+The following list of options displays the .Xdefaults option first and then the commandline option.
+The commandline options have a higher priority and thus override the .Xdefaults options.

 ## Improvements over the original version of Stjerm:
 * __Improved__: completely rewritten Makefile.